A Virtual Pilgrim's Tale - a once strange experience of a Virtual Life -

 A Death in Second Life

-It's a strange feeling to miss or mourn a place that only existed in pixels - a few electronic and illuminated signals - an illusion.
+It's a strange feeling to miss or mourn a place that only existed in pixels - a few electronic and illuminated signals.
 News flash! - It's not real - and yet I know the experience can be powerful.
-The emotions we experience don't discriminate between virtual and authentic life.
+The emotions we experience don't discriminate between virtual and ordinary life.
 Role play stories and the social connections have persuasive effects on the mind.
 Art imitates life with virtual dating, dancing, even virtual families.
-There are virtual gardens, even some that can be watered (virtually) when the real gardens lie just outside the doors to our technology caves.
+There are beautiful virtual gardens, when the real gardens may lie just outside the doors to our technology caves.
 It's mind boggling.
 My own garden was in sore need of hands on weeding!

 Thinking back, my time in his Egypt Nile Valley was the most enjoyable and fun time I spent in the virtual role play world.
 His Egypt was a brilliant work of art and history and virtual theater, and also I'm sure a labour of love.
 I had been in SL for less than a year.
 May your soul be at peace, Bruce, Pharoah Ptolemy Suter, Horus of gold, Lord of the Sedge and the Bee.

 the bedouin camp outside the walls of Alexandria